Paul1031zhang1031/project1/README.md

 # On Windows
 python -m venv venv
 .\venv\Scripts\activate
-Use code with caution.
-Bash

 3. Install Dependencies
-Generated bash
 pip install -r requirements.txt
-Use code with caution.
-Bash

 4. Add API Keys
 This application requires API keys for Groq (for LLM inference) and API Ninjas (for similarity scores).
 Create a folder named .streamlit in the root of your project directory.